-How to Use Less Natural Gas and Save on Your Bill This Winter
+How to Achieve a Lower Natural Gas Bill This Winter

 When the cold wind starts to blow and winter draws near, you know it’s time to think about your gas bill.
 Heating your home in the winter can come at a steep price, especially if you haven’t taken steps to prepare your house for the cold.
-Answering a few simple questions about your home can help you make it more efficient for heating and may even save you some money on your natural gas bill.
+Answering a few simple questions about your home can help you heat it more efficiently and may even save you some money on your natural gas bill.

-Are your doors and windows sealed and weatherized?
+1. Are my doors and windows sealed and weatherized?

-Install weather stripping to patch up places where you might experience heat loss.
-This lets your furnace do less work to keep your home warm while lowering the amount of natural gas your home requires.
+- Install weather stripping to patch up places where you might experience heat loss.
+Your furnace won’t have to work as hard or consume as much natural gas to keep your home warm.

 Many times, older homes have less or lower quality insulation than newer homes (and sometimes none at all).
 Adding insulation to your home can significantly minimize heat loss and help make it more natural gas efficient to heat and cool.

-Attics and basements are spots of increased heat loss for most homes, so checking and increasing the insulation in those locations is a good place to start your efforts in making your home natural gas efficient.
+Attics and basements are spots of increased heat loss for most homes, so checking and increasing the insulation in those locations is a good way to increase your efforts in making your home more natural gas efficient.

-If the answer to the first question is above the 15-year mark, it may be time to consider an upgrade.
-Many of the new ENERGY STAR®-rated models are around 15% more efficient than older standard models.
+If your furnace is more than 15 years old, it may be time to consider an upgrade.
+Many of the new ENERGY STAR®-rated models are around 15% more efficient than older, standard models.

-If your furnace doesn’t need to be replaced, make sure you’re doing regular tune-ups and replacing the filter monthly.
+If you don’t need to replace your furnace, make sure you’re doing regular tune-ups and replacing the filter monthly.
 Keeping your furnace in top shape will not only optimize its efficiency but also ensure your furnace can hold up over many years of use.

 Getting your home ready for the cold of winter begins with an assessment.
-After going through this checklist and improving your home’s efficiency, you can also explore the IGS’s options for fixed and variable natural gas plans to see what is right for your family and home.
+After going through this checklist and improving your home’s efficiency, you can also explore our options for fixed and variable natural gas plans to see what is right for your family and home.